 - After awakening in the modern world Apocalypse learns the languages and layout just by touching a TV screen and taping into all the broadcasts everywhere.

 - Adam Marshall (AKA Silver Charge) in Up, Up and Away! can manipulate electromagnetic fields.
 He can, reportedly, use them to hack into computers.
 However, the one time we're shown him attempting, he gets overexcited and fries the machine.
 He is much better at causing Laser-Guided Amnesia in people.

-- Nudge from James Patterson's Maximum Ride eventually gains a form of this power (she can hack computers by touching them).
+- Nudge from Maximum Ride eventually gains the power to hack computers by touching them.

 - This is Kit's specialty in the Young Wizards books.

 - The limited use of this ability is one of many talents that makes the psychopathic villain Dread from Tad Williams' Otherland so scary.
 In his case, it manifests as telekinesis that operates on the level of individual electrons, allowing him to alter the state of an electronic device independent of its programming.
 He uses it on an instinctual level, and refers to it as his "twist".